 Courtesy of FOLA

-As with all FOLA movies, the event is free; donations are appreciated.
-Popcorn and water will be offered.
-For more info, call 802-228-7239 or visit FOLA’s web site, www.fola.us.
+As with all FOLA movies, admission is free and open to everyone; donations are appreciated.
+Popcorn and water will be provided.
+For info, call 802-228-7239 or visit www.fola.us.